jamesoyanna/QuidaxBook-App/README.md

 Display of Items added to cart

-The minus and  plus buttons can be used to deceease  and increase items added to cart.
+The minus and  plus buttons can be used to decrease  and increase items added to cart.

 Use the remove button to remove an item from cart.